mptwaktusolat/jakim-zones-grabber/README.md

 # JAKIM ZONES GRABBER

-This is the source of truth for [MPT-Server](https://mpt-server.vercel.app) API service.
+This is the source of truth for [Waktu Solat API](https://api.waktusolat.app/locations) service.

 ## How to use